Willy Korn's Clemson dreams derailed. The journey kick-started a career, and his life

 The makings of a successful coach

-Chadwell was a firm believer that Korn would be a successful coach, and so far he has proven to be right.
+Chadwell was a firm believer that Korn would be a successful coach, and, so far, he has been proved right.

 Korn served as the receivers coach at Charleston Southern in 2013 and added the title of recruiting coordinator for the Buccaneers his final three years.
 In Korn’s four seasons at Charleston Southern the Buccaneers won a pair of Big South titles and advanced to the FCS playoffs for the first and only two times in school history.

-Chadwell certainly deserves plenty of credit for CSU’s success, but he also believes that Korn had a lot to do with it.
+Chadwell deserves plenty of credit for CSU’s success, but he also believes that Korn had a lot to do with it.
 Chadwell was so impressed with Korn that when he was named the offensive coordinator at Coastal Carolina in 2017, he brough Korn along with him.

 “He’s got a great personality," Chadwell said.
 "You just want to be around him.
-He’s got that it factor.
+He’s got that 'it' factor.
 He’s charismatic.
 I knew he’d do well as far as being appealing to recruits.
-But I also think because of the trajectory of his career and the ups and downs he had a good foundation, a good base. ...
+But I also think, because of the trajectory of his career and the ups and downs, he had a good foundation, a good base. ...
 The players that play for him love him and love being around him.”

 Korn credits his high school coach and South Carolina running backs coach Bobby Bentley, Swinney and Chadwell for helping to mold him into the coach he is today.